Thvnvtos/SNN-delays/README.md

 Installing SpikingJelly using ```pip``` is not yet compatible with this repo.

 ### Other
-install the other dependencies from the requirements.txt file using:
+Install the other dependencies from the requirements.txt file using:
 ```
 pip install -r requirements.txt
 ```